opentargets/ot-ui-apps/packages/ui/src/components/Viewer/README.md

 - Writing to the `info` property of an element of the data array.

 - Initilising the zoom, drag and rotation of the viewer.

+## Notes

+- We often show a message over the viewer such as "Loading Structure ...".
+There is no built-in message functionality in the viewer since we may want the message to cover related content such as legends - particularly if the message may not be cleared due to e.g. unavailability of data at runtime.
+To implement a message, include a appropriate component (e.g. an absolutely positioned box over all relevant content) and conditionally render the message versus the viewer and associated content based on a state property such as `message`.